jessicarush/javascript-notes/requests.md

 ## Example

-To get a glimpse of how the event loop works the following example uses the setTimeout(), which will pass a function call to the queue.
+To get a glimpse of how the event loop works the following example uses ``setTimeout()``, which will pass a function call to the queue.
 The first argument is a callback and the second argument is the number of milliseconds the program must wait before the callback can be run.
-The other console.log() calls are run from the stack.
+The other ``console.log()`` calls are run from the stack.

 ```javascript
 console.log('First');